earthly/earthly-workshop/docs/chapter1/1-setup.md

 **Note**: If you are a member of multuple Earthly organizations you may have to pass the `--org` flag to satellite commands.
 For example: `earthly sat --org <your-org-name> ls`.

-## 3. Complete the rest of the Getting Started tutorial
+## 3. Optional - Complete the rest of the Getting Started tutorial

 If you are a beginner to Earthly, we highly recommend that you complete the rest of the Getting Started tutorial.
 If will give you a solid foundation for the rest of the workshop.